trademapper/trademapper-js/README.md

 Or you can open `trademapper/index.html` in your browser.

 After that you'll need some data to load.
 Currently TradeMapper accepts data in CSV format from the CITES and ETIS databases.
-You can [download CITES data](http://trade.cites.org/) using the linked form, and then import it into TradeMapper.
+You can [download CITES data](http://trade.cites.org/), and then import it into TradeMapper.
+The CSV data never leaves your computer.

 Making your own version
 -----------------------